acss-io/atomizer/docs/guides/dark-mode.md

 ## Enabling Dark Mode

-If the [CSS variable approach](#optimizing-with-css-variables) is not possible for your website, then you will need to output the class in your HTML tree to enable dark mode.
-The method in which you add the class will depend on your website architecture.
+If the [CSS variable approach](#optimizing-with-css-variables) is not possible for your website, you will need to output the class in your HTML tree to enable dark mode.
+How you add the class will depend on your website architecture.

 ### Server-side Rendered

 A server-side rendered website creates the HTML markup on the server.
 Based on the [`Request`] context of the user, the HTML markup can be personalized.
-For dark mode support, this means you could add the `dark` class to your HTML based on some preference from the user.
+For dark mode support, you could add the `dark` class to your HTML based on some preference from the user.

-There are a few different ways to do this, we briefly describe them below.
+There are a few different ways to do this; we briefly describe them below.

 #### [HTTP Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

-This requires some JavaScript in the browser (outside the scope of this guide) to allow the user to choose their preference (`light` or `dark` mode).
-Once selected, you store their preference in a `Cookie` that can be sent on subsequent requests to your site.
+Client-side JavaScript (outside the scope of this guide) allows the user to choose their preference (`light` or `dark` mode).
+Once selected, you store their choice in a `Cookie` sent on subsequent requests to your site.

 Your server-side code would then read the color-scheme preference from the cookie and output the `dark` class based on this preference.

 #### [Client Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints)

-A set of HTTP headers that you can request from the browser to get information about device and user preferences.
-The `Sec-CH-Prefers-Color-Scheme` header is relatively new (as of this writing) and modern browser support is ongoing.
-However, for those browsers that support it, you can get access to the users color-scheme preference via this HTTP header on the server.
+You can request a set of HTTP headers from the browser to get information about the device and user preferences.
+The `Sec-CH-Prefers-Color-Scheme` header is relatively new (as of this writing), and modern browser support is ongoing.
+However, for those browsers that support it, you can get access to the user's color-scheme preference via this HTTP header on the server.

-Your server-side code would initially request this header from the browser. which would return the users preference.
-As you generate the server-side markup, based on this header, you can determine whether to output the `dark` class.
+Your server-side code would initially request this header from the browser, which would return the user's preference.
+As you generate the server-side markup, you can determine whether to output the `dark` class based on this header.

 Please check out the this [web.dev article](https://web.dev/user-preference-media-features-headers/) for more information.

 ### Static-site Generated

 A statically generated site creates its markup at build time.
-The HTML markup is not personalized for the user and therefore not able to adapt to a users preference.
+Unpersonalized HTML markup is delivered and will not be adapted to a user's preference.

 <p class="noteBox info">This Atomizer website is statically generated and leverages the <a href="#optimizing-with-css-variables">CSS variables</a> approach to toggle between light and dark mode.</p>